Jeffrey Epstein's former girlfriend, Ghislaine Maxwell, is transferred to a prison camp in Texas

 Comer wrote that while Maxwell’s testimony was “vital” to the Republican-led investigation into Epstein, the committee would not provide immunity or any questions in advance of her testimony, as was requested by her team.

-Associated Press Writers Michael Balsamo and Matt Brown contributed to this report.
+Associated Press writers Michael Balsamo, Matt Brown and Darlene Superville contributed to this report.